-- 14.15 The parties should give careful consideration whether it is necessary for the claim to be heard in the Chancery Division in the High Court in London, or whether it may be more suitable for transfer out.
-Whether a claim should be transferred out will be decided in accordance with guidelines approved by the Chancellor, which relate to transfers to a Chancery District Registry outside London, the County Court, or another Division of the High Court.
-Claims are transferred out where another court is more suitable for case management and trial of a claim.
-Only cases which may properly be regarded as being suitable for management and trial in the Chancery Division of the High Court in London will be retained there.
+- 17. The following guidelines, which relate to transfers from the Chancery Division to a Chancery District Registry outside London, the County Court, or another Division of the High Court, are still relevant and should also be followed. - Only cases which may properly be regarded as being suitable for management and trial in in London will be retained there.
 All other claims will be transferred out.
-Active consideration will given at all stages of the management of a claim to the appropriate venue for the claim to be managed and tried.
-If a case is suitable for transfer, it is generally preferable for it to be transferred before detailed case management has taken place, leaving the receiving court to case manage the claim in accordance with its usual approach. - 14.16 Consideration will be given, where relevant, to: - (a) PD 29 paragraphs 2.1 to 2.6 which provides guidance for case management within the High Court in London; - (b) CPR rule 30.3(2) which sets out criteria the court should take into account when considering transfer.
-The criteria are not exclusive; - (c) Part 49 and PD 49A and PD 49B Specialist Proceedings; - (d) Part 57 Probate and Inheritance; - (e) Part 63 Intellectual Property. - 14.17 Under PD 29 paragraph 2.2 a claim with a value of less than £100,000 will generally be transferred to the County Court unless it is required by an enactment to be tried in the High Court, it falls within a specialist list, or it falls within one of the categories specified in the list at PD 29 paragraph 2.6. - 14.18 The figure of £100,000 in PD 29 paragraph 2.2 accords with the current minimum value of money claims which may be issued in the High Court.
+Active consideration will be given at all stages of the management of a claim to the appropriate venue for the claim to be managed and tried.
+If a case is suitable for transfer, it is generally preferable for it to be transferred before detailed case management has taken place, leaving the receiving court to case manage the claim in accordance with its usual approach. - Consideration will be given, where relevant, to: - PD 29 paragraphs 2.1 to 2.6 which provide guidance for case management within the High Court in London; - Part 49 and PD 49A and PD 49B Specialist Proceedings; - Part 57 Probate and Inheritance; - Part 63 Intellectual Property. - Under PD 29 paragraph 2.2 a claim with a value of less than £100,000 will generally be transferred to the County Court unless it is required by an enactment to be tried in the High Court, it falls within a specialist list, or it falls within one of the categories specified in the list at PD 29 paragraph 2.6. - The figure of £100,000 in PD 29 paragraph 2.2 accords with the current minimum value of money claims which may be issued in the High Court.
 It does not follow that money claims of over £100,000 (or over £300,000 (the value figure beyond which court fees do not increase)) will be retained in the Chancery Division.
-The value of a claim is not a consideration which has greater weight than the other criteria set out in CPR rule 30.3(2) but it is likely to be a factor with considerable influence in making a
+The value of a claim is not a consideration which has greater weight than the other criteria set out in CPR rule 30.3(2) but it is likely to be a factor with considerable influence in making a decision about transfer to the County Court or a specialist list.
+Similarly, for probate and equity claims, the figures of £30,000 and £350,000 respectively are not determinative. - If the value of the claim is ascertainable, the court will consider the possibility of transferring Part 7 claims with a value of less than £500,000.
+Factors which may point to retention of such claims in the High Court include complex facts and/or complex or non-routine legal issues or complex relief; parties based outside the jurisdiction; public interest or importance; large numbers of parties; any related claim; and the saving of costs and efficiency in the use of judicial resources.